Sean Bridgers

 Sean MacKenzie Bridgers (born March 15, 1968) is an American actor, screenwriter, and producer, known for his role as Johnny Burns on the HBO series Deadwood and as Trey Willis on the SundanceTV original series Rectify.
-In addition to many roles in television and film since 1991, Bridgers received acclaim and awards for the independent film Paradise Falls, which he wrote and produced.
+In addition to many roles in television and film since 1991, Bridgers received acclaim and awards for the independent film Carolina Low, which he wrote and produced.

 He received praise for his lead role in Lucky McKee's horror film The Woman and another Modernciné film, Jug Face, as well as notable roles in Sweet Home Alabama and Nell.
 He played Old Nick in the 2015 film Room.

-Personal life
+Early and personal life

 Bridgers was born in 1968 in Chapel Hill, North Carolina, to Ben and Sue Ellen Bridgers.
 Ben was the tribal attorney for the Cherokee Indian tribe and published a memoir and books of poetry.
 Sue Ellen Bridgers is a novelist with seven published novels.

 He graduated from St. Andrew's-Sewanee School and Western Carolina University.
 In interviews, Bridgers has mentioned that as a screenwriter he is influenced by his favorite author Mark Twain and developed an interest in acting after seeing Robert Duvall in Tender Mercies at age 14.
 Bridgers started watching everything by Tender Mercies screenwriter Horton Foote, and Duvall and Foote became his biggest creative influences.

 Sean Bridgers's children are also actors.
-His son, Jackson, has acted in roles on Justified and Deadwood, as well as his daughter, Kate, who starred in Bridgers' 2012 short, The Birthday Present.
+His son, Jackson, has acted in roles on Justified and Deadwood, and his daughter, Kate, starred in Bridgers' 2012 short, The Birthday Present.

-Recent productions
+Career

 Acting

 Bridgers has received praise for a diversity of roles in both film and television, including his role as Johnny Burns on HBO's Deadwood, and his role as the father in Lucky McKee's feature film The Woman.
-His co-starring role in the southern-horror film, from writer/director Chad Crawford Kinkle's Slamdance award-winning screenplay, Jug Face, released by the studio Moderncine, was another performance in the horror genre.
-Bridgers received praise for his performance from FEARnet, Dread Central, Birth.Movies.Death, and Starburst Magazine critics, among others.
+His co-starring role in the southern-horror film Jug Face, from writer/director Chad Crawford Kinkle's Slamdance award-winning screenplay, released by the studio Modernciné, was another performance in the horror genre.
+Bridgers received praise for his performance from FEARnet, Dread Central, Birth.Movies.Death, and Starburst Magazine, among others.

 Bridgers has also received acclaim for his role as Trey Willis on Rectify, particularly in one of the series' most notable episodes in Season 3.
 Reviewer Nick Hogan wrote, "this was one of the most gut-wrenching episodes of Rectify in some time.
 Mostly because Sean Bridgers does a masterful job portraying Trey..."
 Mark Walker wrote in The Copenhagen Post that Bridgers's performance as Old Nick in Room was "brilliantly restrained".
 Bridgers also starred in the critically acclaimed Epix show Get Shorty.